-British museum boss hopeful on new direction for Elgin Marbles loan
+British Museum boss hopeful on new direction for Elgin marbles loan

-New British museum boss could pave way for Elgin Marbles return with ‘lending library’ model
+New British Museum boss opens door to Parthenon marbles return with ‘lending library’ model

 ‘I would hope that some form of partnership is possible,’ Nicholas Cullinan said